medusajs/medusa/docs/content/modules/carts-and-checkout/cart.md

 The cart completion functionality is implemented inside the strategy `cartCompletionStrategy`.
 This allows you to customize how the process is implemented in your store.

-The cart completion process starts when the checkout process is completed by sending a request to the [Complete Cart endpoint](https://docs.medusajs.com/api/store#tag/Carts/operation/PostCartsCartComplete).
+You initiate the cart completion process by sending a request to the [Complete Cart endpoint](https://docs.medusajs.com/api/store#tag/Carts/operation/PostCartsCartComplete).

 ### Idempotency Key